 This article provides you with a list of tools very similar to Chef and the features and benefits that make them stand out.

-Server automation involves automating several tasks and workflows for efficient delivery of applications across virtual and physical server machines.
+Server automation involves automating several tasks and workflows for the efficient delivery of applications across virtual and physical server machines.
 A few of these processes include CI/CD, build automation, patching, server provisioning, compliance and governance, task scheduling, and auditing.
 It is crucial for achieving digital transformation across your entire organization.

 With automation, you can enable an agile approach to application delivery, ensuring faster speed, consistency, better efficiency, and productivity, as well as a high ROI.
-On top of that, you can free up staff to concentrate on more productive endeavors while reducing human errors relating to deployment procedures and builds.
+On top of that, you can free up staff to concentrate on more productive endeavours while reducing human errors relating to deployment procedures and builds.

 The tremendous benefits underline the need to automate your IT infrastructure and build through server automation.